 Did you know?
-Once a seasonal operation, Polly’s is now open year round and diners can call ahead to have their name added to the wait list or make a reservation.
+Once a seasonal operation, Polly’s is now open year round and diners can call ahead to have their name added to the wait list.
 Polly’s also makes their pancakes from freshly milled and stone-ground flour in addition to their own maple syrup.

 Intervale Farm Pancake House

 Open 7 days a week, year round from 6:30 a.m. to 12 p.m.

 Heritage Farm Pancake House

 16 Parker Hill Rd.